Write-ahead logging

 (with success or failure).
 Since we use journal to process database

-transactions we pass txn_entry_complete_cb
+transactions we pass txn_on_journal_write

-as a callback
+as a callback and a

-and a pointer to the transaction itself as a data.
+pointer to the transaction itself as a data.

 struct txn {

-/* transaction cache */
+/* Transaction cache */

 struct stailq_entry in_txn_cache;

-/* memory to keep transaction data */
+/* Memory to keep transaction data */

 struct region region;

-/* transaction ID */
+/* Transaction ID */

 int64_t id;